rdtarvin/RADseq_Quito_2017/_posts/2017-08-02-afternoon-2bRAD-pyrad.md

 Do we see the correct tree in our results?

-iPyrad offers the option to branch your pipeline with option -b.
+iPyrad offers the option to branch your pipeline with argument -b.
 This allows you to access results from previous steps and use them in different downstream analyses.
 One of the most convenient uses of this function is testing the effect of missing data on your downstream analyses.
 So, let's execute some reiterations of Step 7, the step that generates the final SNP matrices.
 **Remember, never edit file names or paths that are created by iPyrad.
 It needs them to keep track of analyses.**